 - On the Contents toolbar, click the Create app button and choose Instant Apps.

-The Instant Apps gallery page opens.
-This page provides information and guidance to help you choose an appropriate app template.
+The Instant Apps gallery page that opens provides information and guidance to help you choose an appropriate app template.
 When browsing the available apps, you can click the button next to each name for more information.
 Instant Apps checks the data and configuration of your map.
-If your map doesn't meet the requirements for an app, a warning message appears on the thumbnail to inform you.
+If your map doesn't meet the requirements for an app, it's moved to the bottom of the gallery and a warning message appears on the thumbnail to inform you.
 You can also search the apps for a particular capability or tool.

 You want the map to be the primary focus of your app because it's the basis of your recommendation to your business partners.
 You want the app to include the legend, bookmarks, and pop-ups that were configured for the map, while maximizing the screen real estate dedicated to the map.